-This page mainly aims at explaining my current research and operational activities as a senior research fellow at Harvard Humanitarian Initiative, a consultant at the World Bank’s climate and risk management team and the translation of research findings into operational activities of the SOS Children’s Villages International Global Emergency Response Team (GER) team.
+This page mainly aims at explaining my current research and operational activities as a senior research fellow at Harvard Humanitarian Initiative, a consultant at the World Bank’s disaster risk financing and insurance program and the co-founder of an ESA-funded start-up named PERIGEE.

 Why?
 What?
 How?

 My previous team at Columbia University aimed to increase the disaster resilience of smallholder farmers.
 Since data are the backbone of weather insurance, but local observations via weather stations are scarce in many regions, we relied on many different satellite-based datasets.
-Some of them, such as soil moisture, work independently from cloud cover.
-Weather index insurance insures people against moisture deficits in sensitive growing periods, independently from crop loss at the end of the season.
+Some of them, such as soil moisture, can be estimated independently from cloud cover (via microwave remote sensing).
+Weather index insurance protects people againstbthe impact of critical moisture deficits in sensitive growing periods, decoupling payouts from crop loss at the end of the season.
 Farmers are heavily involved in the design process via exercises that focus on identifying the worst historical drought years (related to other events they can remember, such as elections) or games that illustrate probabilities of droughts vs. the added-value of insurance.

 In a nutshell, we tried to encourage farmers to take certain risks related to production (e. g. invest in drought-resistant seeds).
 This was an important step, because the mere risk of crop failure due to drought often restricts the agricultural potential.
 During a severe drought it is possible that farmers have little or no harvest PLUS they are in debt due to their pre-season investment.
 That is why we tried to cover this additional risk via an insurance set-up that pays out faster than conventional, indemnity based insurance.
 In addition, it is generally less expensive.
 The idea was to transfer local risks to a global risk market by involving national insurers and global re-insurers (e. g.
 SwissRe, HannoverRe or MunichRe).
 Also farmers that have hardly any income can get an insurance, for instance via working in projects that increase their village’s resilience.
 A certain number of working days is translated into the payment of their premium by local partners such as the UN World Food Programme.